 Market Situation

-Outbound tourism is continuing to recover slowly with Switzerland still being the strongest selling destination in Europe.
-Exchange rate (Yen is still on a all-time-low), flight and hotel capacities remain a challenge.
-The Travel Trade is registering positive signs, with bookings for 2024 nearing the 2019-level.
+Outbound tourism is on a gradual recovery, with Switzerland still being one of the most sought after and strongest selling destination in Europe (according to a 2024 JTB report on outbound travel, Switzerland was the 4th most visited country in Europe, after France, Italy and Germany, with the latter benefiting more from business travels compared to the others).
+Exchange rate (Yen is still on a all-time-low), remains the biggest challenge.
+Flight capacity to Europe is increasing (among others, ANA has launched in December 2024 a new direct flight Tokyo – Milan), but remains below pre-pandemic level.
+The Travel Trade is registering positive signs, with bookings for 2025 nearing the 2019-level.
 The luxury and millennials markets are recovering the quickest in Japan.
-2024 will be the first fully operational year, as Covid restrictions in Japan were fully lifted only in May 2023.
+2024 was the first full operational year, as Covid restrictions in Japan were fully lifted only in May 2023 and the incentive to promote domestic travel provided by the Japanese Government stopped at the end of 2023.

 Economy